Analyzing why people do the things they do and how those things affect others is one of my favorite pastimes. I enjoy finding solutions.

 Is What's Fair for Players, Fair for Coaches

-Many people claim that if children put in their best efforts but still don't perform well they should be benched.
+Many people claim that children should be benched if they put in their best efforts but still don't perform well.
 However, who should suffer consequences if a child who shows up and works hard still doesn't perform well?
-Is that a reflection on the child's inability to play ball well or the coaches inability to train the player well?
+Is that a reflection on the child's inability to play ball well or the coach's inability to train the player well?
 Perhaps, it's both.